Drew-Alleman/drewalleman.xyz/about.markdown

         </section>
         <section class="content-section">
             <h2 class="section-title">About Me</h2>
-            <p>Hi, I'm Drew.
-I have a passion for both creating and breaking software—constantly learning and experimenting with new technologies.
-I first got into computers as a kid by hacking single-player video games.
-Over time, I realized that I could not only hack video games but also hack computers and build tools to help others.
-I strongly believe in open-source software and the importance of sharing knowledge.
-Most of my tools and projects are publicly available on GitHub.
-Currently, I am working on getting my eJPT.</p>
+            <p>Hi, I’m Drew.
+I’m passionate about both creating and breaking software, always exploring new technologies and pushing my skills further.
+I believe strongly in open-source and the value of sharing knowledge with the community.
+Most of my tools and projects are freely available on GitHub for others to use, learn from, and build upon.</p>
         </section>
         <section class="content-section">
             <h2 class="section-title">Technical Skills</h2>